kuutamolabs/kld/README.md

 ## Prerequisites

 - 1 or 3 server(s)/node(s): Any Linux OS
-- 1 workstation/local machine: Any Linux OS, MacOS.
+- 1 client/local machine: Any Linux OS, MacOS

-## Components
+## Key components

+### Client side:
 - `kld-mgr`       - A CLI tool that will SSH to your server(s) to perform the initial deployment
-- `kld-cli` - A CLI tool that will talk to the `kld` API to support LSP operations (e.g. channel open)
+- `kld-cli`       - A CLI tool that uses the kld API to support LSP operations

+### Server side:
 - `kld`           - kuutamo lightning daemon - our LSP router node software, built on [LDK](https://github.com/lightningdevkit)
-- `cockroachdb` - Cockroach DB - a cloud-native, distributed SQL database
+- `cockroachdb`   - a cloud-native, distributed SQL database
 - `telegraf`      - an agent for collecting and sending metrics to any URL that supports the [Prometheus's Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)
+- `promtail`      - an agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud
+- `bitcoind`      - a bitcoin client
+- `electrs`       - a bitcoin database indexer
+- `nixos-upgrade` - a customized updater service that will monitor the deployment repository and apply any required upgrades

 ## Nix quickstart